L2-Lagrange/Simple-LM1875-sound-system/README.md

 </p>

-The power rails include bulk electrolitic capacitors and small ceramic capacitors.
-It is important to have at least a few thousand uF of capacitance on the power rails for the LM1875 board.
-It is also important to keep 0.1uf ceramic capacitors immediately near each chip's power pins.
-I also tend to add a 0.1uf capacitor in parallel next to each bulk cap, and then a few extras around the board for good measure.
-There is a lot of wiggle room for capacitance on the rails.
-For the capacitor voltage rating, use a value that is around 50% higher than your power rail.
-For a 24V rail you want to use at least 35V rated capacitors.
-I used 50V rated capacitors in my build.

 The system is powered by a single DC voltage source between 18-30V, and performs great with [cheap 24V wall power supply bricks](https://www.amazon.com/100V-240V-Terminal-Connector-Adapter-5-5x2-1mm/dp/B0CW598HV8/ref=sr_1_2_sspa?crid=SO4U9JPWYUSR&dib=eyJ2IjoiMSJ9.Wj2MH52ngXubGGHn_jR5-tq3j1g8CH6NQ8uUdveCFZiM2RgN0ZBpEiFOTj8VnqWan0aAO3ANwrCY0JCexMZ2bsMjlpHWn8h4nfXn2Z3OHU4LRMzv8ZXsNwfGOxvwVAQx-4uxml4SoSLu7E3XRWt--kh5I8faRnT2te4GcDbC0yMmAZibx5akN4-dxBs6_6iZVO-5CSu8_1-fQMGQsTG-56A2ATmhaNWGmlust4Jhq9M.yrbyAWJkabPssMtkYnAYnOK17R7ZLXuvFp0E1h8N3uQ&dib_tag=se&keywords=24v+power+supply&qid=1775199681&sprefix=24v+power+supply%2Caps%2C168&sr=8-2-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1).
 This means you do not need to build a power supply to design a similar system.